paigevenuto/youtube-data-migrator/readme.md

 ## Outline

-User data that can be exported at the user's choice will only include the user's channel subscriptions, liked videos, their Watch Later playlist and it's content, any saved playlists, and any user-created playlists along with their content.
+User data that can be exported at the user's choice will only include the user's channel subscriptions, liked videos, and any user-created playlists along with their content.

-The application will not handle saving or migrating the user's own videos, comments, view history, or other data not otherwise mentioned.
+The application will not handle saving or migrating the user's own videos, comments, view history, watch later, added playlists, or other data not otherwise mentioned.

-Login will be handled with BCrypt.
-Linking YouTube will be handled with the Google API, and authentication with OAuth, which means no sensitive data will be stored.
+Login will be handled with BCrypt and JWT.
+Linking YouTube will be handled with the Google API, and authentication with OAuth.
 All user data will be deleted automatically after two weeks.

 Due to API usage quota, this means that exporting the user's YouTube data will use up little quota cost, however importing that data will cost 50 out of the